civilKaos82/anagram-server-2-ludicrous-speed-challenge/README.md

 We want to augment our database schema to make the operation "give me all the anagrams of a particular word" fast and simple.
 We're talking [ludicrous speed][].

+Copy the `anagrams_1` source from the [[Anagram Server 1: The Basics](https://github.com/sea-lions-2014/anagram-server-1-the-basics-challenge) challenge into the source directory of this challenge and refactor that code.

 ## Releases